 - Contact Us

-Summer bulbs take up so little space in the garden, but add a real ‘Wow’, be it with punchy colour or exotic blooms and some have wonderful fragrance too.
+Summer bulbs take up so little space in the garden but add a real ‘wow’ factor, be it with punchy colour or exotic blooms and some have wonderful fragrance too.

-Summer Flowering Bulbs can be used in containers, baskets and borders to add summer-long interest to your garden and we have a lovely selection of hardy perennial, or tender bulbs, tubers or corms for you to choose from, either by colour, in colour combinations or in themed collections.
+Flowering bulbs can be used in containers, baskets and borders to add summer-long interest to your garden.
+We have a lovely selection of hardy perennial, or tender bulbs, tubers or corms for you to choose from, either by colour, in colour combinations or in themed collections.

-Crinum – this really does look exotic with long lush strappy foliage and 1 meter tall fat stems carrying pink trumpet like flowers.
+Crinum – this looks really exotic with long lush strappy foliage and 1-meter tall fat stems carrying pink, trumpet-like flowers.
 Likes it warm and as much water as is available – and it’s hardy.

 Eucomis – named after the tuft of leaves on top of the cylindrical flower stem.
 An interesting late summer bloomer, flowers are white, cream pale green or purple, over green or purple strappy foliage.
 Likes sun and moist soil.
 Hardy.